 So, this is a tough one, but it is critical to moving beyond the basics.

-I did something rather eye-opening personal research over the past few months.
+I did some rather eye-opening personal research over the past few months.
 It was an in depth analysis of my business.
 I discovered something about my business.

 I was doing all the basics in almost all categories of my voiceover business, but it was in those categories where I have a little extra “sump’n sump’n” that I’ve done my best.
 The problem that I discovered was that I was spending far more marketing dollars and efforts to generate business in the categories where I’ve got the basics down, but I’m not anything particularly special.
 I’ve wasted a lot of dollars and time!